A Self-Guided Trip. 10 Days, 9 Nights, with 7 days walking.

 Local English-speaking Iberian Adventures contact

-150 euros per group (up to 4 persons).
-Includes transport, hiking notes & map and lunch recommendations in Finisterre town.
-This is a great morning hike and wonderful way to end your time on the Camino!
+Approx. 200 euros per group of up to 4 – available only if staying at least 1 extra day and night in Santiago.
+Includes transport, hiking notes & map and lunch reservations in Finisterre town, at a great restaurant overlooking the port.
+This is a great morning hike following “pagan” pilgrimage trails to the lighthouse at the tip of the cape and is a wonderful way to end your time on the Camino!

 With a flexible departure time, the route follows the Camino de Santiago and includes scheduled stops at several sites of interest, as well as allowing you the option to walk up to 3 short but attractive sections of the Camino.